OFFERINGSMEMBERSHIPS & PACKAGES

 While I am not a therapist, this class can be a supportive complement to working with one.
 If emotions arise during practice, having a trusted therapist to process with can be helpful.
 You may also find it beneficial to journal after class as a way to reflect on your experience.

-Together, we will focus on feeling safer in our bodies through gentle bilateral stimulation-engaging both sides of the brain-and key movements designed to help regulate the nervous system and reduce dissociation.
+Together, we will focus on feeling safer in our bodies through gentle bilateral stimulation, engaging both sides of the brain, and key movements designed to help regulate the nervous system and reduce dissociation.
 I will offer a variety of options so you can move in a way that feels right for you, encouraging self-awareness and empowerment in your practice.

 Above all, this class is a space where you are supported in listening to your body, honoring your needs, and cultivating a sense of safety within yourself.